greatexpectationslabs/dgtest/README.md

 dgtest list great_expectations/
 ```

-Any values passed into a command-line invokation will take priority over the config file's variables.
+Any values passed into a command-line invocation will take priority over the config file's variables.